+Quasicrystals are found mostly in metallic alloys such as (Al-Li-Cu), and lack translational symmetry.
 The discovery of the non-symmetrical packing of atoms took a while for the scientific community to accept.
 Although first discovered in the 1960s, much of the scientific community refused to believe that materials could consist of irregular atomic structure.
-Next, materials scientist, Dan Shectman, designed an artificial alloy with quasi-crystal properties.
-He did not publish his results for years due to a fear that others would ridicule his work.
-It was only after a natural quasi-crystal, icosahedrite, was found in the Koryak Mountains, Russia in 2009 that led people to be convinced.
-Dr. Shectman received the Nobel Prize in Chemistry in 2011 for this work.
+Next, materials scientist, Dr. Dan Shectman, designed an artificial alloy with quasi-crystal properties.
+He did not publish his results for years because he feared that others would ridicule his work.
+Only after researcheres found a natural quasi-crystal, icosahedrite in the Koryak Mountains, Russia in 2009 that led people to be convinced.
+Shectman received the Nobel Prize in Chemistry in 2011 for this work.

 Researchers connected Islamic girih and quasi-crystals recently; Dr. Peter Lu a physicist from Harvard University recognized ten-fold symmetry in architectural motifs while visiting Uzbekistan.
 He analyzed 3700 Penrose tiles found in an archive of documented medieval Islamic architecture, and published a paper with Princeton University’s Dr. Paul Steinhardt titled ”Decagonal and Quasi-Crystalline Tilings in Medieval Islamic Architecture”.
 Dr. Lu uses the Darb-I-Imam Shrine in Iran as the iconic “near perfect” example of Penrose tiling.
 He conjectures that laborers could easily have created mathematically complex patterns by lining tiles decorated with lines that, once set down next to each other, form a continuous pattern.